Robin Turner (footballer)

-Robin David Turner (born 10 September 1955) is an English former professional footballer who played as a forward.
+Robin David Turner (10 September 1955 – 22 December 2025) was an English professional footballer who played as a forward.
 An England youth international, he began his career at Ipswich Town.
 After being part of the FA Youth Cup winning squad of 1973, he made his first-team debut in October 1975.
 Despite failing to become a first-team regular, he remained at the club until 1985 when he signed for Swansea City.
 He scored twice on his home debut for his new club, equalling the number of league goals that he had scored in nine seasons at Ipswich, but left later in the year to return to East Anglia when he signed for Colchester United.
 At the end of the 1985–86 season he dropped into non-League football with Bury Town.

-Playing career
+Career

 Ipswich Town

 Born in the Harraby suburb of Carlisle, Turner was one of several players spotted in the Carlisle area by renowned scout John Carruthers and recommended to Ipswich Town's Bobby Robson, alongside Kevin Beattie, David Geddis and Steve McCall.
 After joining Ipswich as an apprentice in May 1971, he became part of the team that won the FA Youth Cup in 1973 against Bristol City, playing alongside George Burley, David McKellar, Tommy Parkin, John Peddelty, Dale Roberts, Eric Gates, John Stirk and Les Tibbott; Turner scored the third goal in a 3–0 win in the first leg of the final at Portman Road, before a 1–1 draw in the second leg saw Town win the trophy for the first time.
 He also scored nine goals in 15 matches for the reserve team, including scoring on his reserve team debut against Norwich City.
 His record at Ipswich led to him being called up for the England youth team in 1974, making four appearances and one goal in a 1–1 draw with the Netherlands.

 After signing a professional contract in April 1973, Turner became a regular in the reserve team over the next two seasons, scoring six goals in 19 matches in 1973–74 and fourteen in 27 games in 1974–75.
 He made his first-team debut on 4 October 1975 as a substitute for Roger Osborne in a 1–0 First Division defeat at Derby County.
 However, that was to be his only first team appearance of the season.
 In 1975–76 Turner made his second first-team appearance as a substitute in a 5–2 defeat at Aston Villa, but started the next game against Brighton & Hove Albion in the League Cup, with Town losing 2–1.
 He kept his place for the next two games, but did not make another appearance until playing the full 90 minutes in a 2–1 win over Manchester United on 3 January 1977.